 Abstract

-Conclusions: This preliminary study suggests that perceptions to engage in BI to prevent sexual harassment may vary by race.
+Conclusion: This preliminary study suggests that perceptions to engage in BI to prevent sexual harassment may vary by race.
 Future research should investigate the role of campus environment in how different racial and ethnic groups feel about BI engagement.